-Dr. Terry Waugh P 420-B Phone: 294-1198 E-Mail: trw006@shsu.edu

-Office Hours: Tue - Thurs.
-1:00 - 3:00 or by appointment. (appointments are encouraged)
+Dr. Terry Waugh P 420-B Phone: 294-1198 E-Mail: trw006@shsu.edu Office Hours: Mon - Wed 10:00 - 11:00 or by appointment. (appoints are encouraged)

 COURSE DESCRIPTION

 This course is designed to provide an overview of information systems, principles and procedures used in communicating agricultural news and information in agricultural professions.
 Emphasis is placed on effective written and oral communications means in professional and media environments in addition to public relations efforts in the fields of agricultural education and agribusiness.
 Pre-Requisites: ENG 164 & ENG 165